djhshih/djhshih.github.io/index.md

 layout: home
 ---

-We work on **cancer genomics** at the School of Biomedical Sciences in the Li Ka Shing Faculty of Medicine at the University of Hong Kong.
+We work on [cancer genomics][cancer-genomics] at the School of Biomedical Sciences in the Li Ka Shing Faculty of Medicine at the University of Hong Kong.